josStorer/chatGPT-search-engine-extension/README.md

 </details>

-## Upstream supports, but not here:
+## Upstream supports, but not here

 <details>
 <summary>Details:</summary>